Leethine/hautbois/README.md

 Please star or fork this repository!

-Icon design
+Following support will be appreciated:

-Architecture review
+- Icon design

-Code refactoring
+- Architecture review

-Pull request
+- Code refactoring

-Musical knowledge support
+- Pull request

-Donation
+- Donation